 Photos of antique firearms, components, & accoutrements made by Somerset and Bedford County, Pennsylvania residents

-Here are links to pictures of items, including antique black powder firearms, that were produced by Bedford and Somerset County residents.
+Here are links to pictures of antique black powder firearms and related items that were produced by Bedford and Somerset County residents.
 Hit the "refresh" button when you visit these pages to ensure you are seeing the latest version.
 Most of these photos were contributed by the owners of the items, who have helped with identification.
 If you own a muzzleloader that was made by a Somerset or Bedford county gunsmith, please consider donating pictures.
 PLEASE DO NOT SEND COPIES OF PICTURES FROM BOOKS AND OTHER WEBSITES; I CANNOT USE THEM.

 • AMOS, John, percussion "smooth rifle"